 In the interest of protecting student property, students are asked to not bring anything to school which distracts from school or that may pose a problem due to value.
-The school cannot be responsible for the care and safety of personal articles such as skateboards, non-motorized bikes or scooters, roller blades, trading cards, sports equipment, radios, iPods, cell phones or other electronic devices.
-Students are asked to not use electric/motorized bikes or scooters when commuting to school.
+The school cannot be responsible for the care and safety of personal articles such as skateboards, roller blades, trading card, sports equipment, radios, iPods, CD players, cell phones or other electronic devices.
 Laser pointers and magnets are not allowed at school.
-If brought to school, electronic items must be left in backpacks and turned off during school hours.
-If not, items will be confiscated and parents will be notified to pick up the item.
-Students riding bikes or scooters to school must obey the rules of the road, walk them on school grounds, and park in or near the bike stand.
-Students are encouraged to wear helmets and lock their bikes.
 Textbooks are school property loaned to students.
 Fees can be assessed for damaged or non-returned textbooks.
 Lockers are school property and can be searched.
 The school does not assume responsibility for lost or otherwise misplaced articles.
 Students should keep their locker combination secret and may not tamper with their own or another student's locker at any time.
 Students may not change lockers without permission from the office.